ivh/tmy.se/content/booktreat.md

 look at our species, from a more unbiased perspective than we are used to.

-Then there is _Medieval Uppland_, a book that will hopefully give us some inspiration for excursion nearby this summer.
+Then there is _Medieval Uppland_, a book that will hopefully give us some inspiration for summer excursions nearby.
 Last, _How To Brew_ is the just-out new edition of what seems to be the homebrewers' bible.
 After skimming through it, there sure is enough detail to satisfy the needs of not-so-novice-anymore brewers.
-I'm currently waiting for my eleventh batch to finish fermenting.
+I'm currently waiting for my 11th batch to finish fermenting.